-These make my top 3 favorite wide leg pants.
-They call them the painters pant and I just love adding a bit of utility-wear to my closet.
-You definately don’t need to be using a hammer to wear them.
+These make my top three favorite wide leg pants.
+They call them the “painters pant” and I just love adding a bit of utility-wear to my closet.
+Disclaimer: You definitely don’t need to be using a hammer to wear them.

-Doen makes some of my most favorite clothing.
-Dreamy bohemian vibes with an amazing collection of blouses and dresses but their pants section is to not be missed!
-They have a few different patterned pants along with some very 70s sailor vibe denim pants!
+Doen makes some of my absolute favorite clothing.
+They’re full of dreamy bohemian vibes with an amazing collection of blouses and dresses.
+But their pant section is to not be missed!
+They have a few different patterned pants along with some very 70’s sailor vibe denim pants!

 Pros: Quality made, ethically produced

-Cons: Does not have a lot of sizes options
+Cons: Does not have a lot of size options

 Using mostly silk, cotton, and linen, Elizabeth Suzanne’s pieces are made to order and built to last.
-She focuses on simplifying the sewing pieces by eliminating all buttons and zipper.
-All of her pieces are done with an elastic that is bot comfortable and food baby friendly!
+She focuses on simplifying the sewing pieces by eliminating all buttons and zippers.
+All of her pieces are done with an elastic that is both comfortable and food-baby friendly!